aptech/docs/docs/comt/comt-ug-constraints.rst

     G(\theta) \geq 0

 where :math:`G(\theta)` is an arbitrary user-supplied function.
 Nonlinear inequality constraints are specified by assigning the procedure pointer to the *ineqProc* member of an instance of a :class:`comtControl` structure.
 This procedure has one required input argument: the model parameters.
-This can be in the form of a PV structure containing the parameters or a standard **GAUSS** :math:`P \times 1` matrix.
+This can be in the form of a :class:`PV` structure containing the parameters or a standard **GAUSS** :math:`P \times 1` matrix.
 Make sure to use the same form that is expected by your objective procedure.
 Any optional dynamic arguments passed to :func:`comt` will also be passed to this function.

 Examples
 ++++++++++